 For bloggers, Pinterest is THE most powerful social media platform.

 I genuinely want to use Pinterest the way it is intended to be used.
 And at the same time, I want to use it in a way to maintain the biggest growth possible.

 If your Pinterest account gets suspended, or if you’re wondering HOW to avoid getting it suspended in the first place…

-If your account gets suspended, then the first step involves NOT panicking.
+If your business account (or even your personal account) gets suspended, then the first step involves NOT panicking.

 I know its easier said than done, trust me.

 The first time my account got suspended was right before I hit 1 million monthly impressions on my self care blog, and it was right before I was launching a Pinterest program.
 I decided to change the program launch entirely, which really affected the momentum of the launch.That said, I still make over $5k in that launch, and I truly believe everything happens for a reason.

 Algorithms change.
 Platforms update.
 Technology transforms.

 The entrepreneurs who come out on top are the ones who stick with it.
 (More on that in a second.)